free shipping available for select units!

-Buying Guide: Ductless Heating and Cooling Systems
+Buying Guide: Ductless Heating And Cooling Systems

 A ductless split or mini-split system is a form of heating and cooling device that uses no ductwork to cool spaces, making it popular in warmer countries such as Asia, Central and South America, and the Southern United States, as well as in certain types of residences in northern climates.
 Some types simply have an air conditioner, while others also include a heater.
 They’re also prevalent in commercial buildings and companies.